mrgswift/oc-encryptenv/README.md

 ###### Since some components in this package are needed early on in composer's autoload execution, installation steps must be done in this order (below).
 If you don't follow this order, composer may throw an error and things will break.

+#### 1. Install this plugin using October Marketplace or using the CLI command

-#### Because the dependency package `mrgswift/laravel-encryptenv` must be available early on in composer's autoload execution (before OctoberCMS), this composer dependency must be installed manually.
+#### 2. Because the dependency package `mrgswift/laravel-encryptenv` must be available early on in composer's autoload execution (before OctoberCMS), this composer dependency must be installed manually.
 Use composer to install the package
 ```console
 $ composer require mrgswift/laravel-encryptenv
 ```
 #

-#### Files automatically copied from mrgswift/encryptenv dependency package
+#### 3. Files automatically copied from mrgswift/encryptenv dependency package

 The default configuration file from the composer package mrgswift/encryptenv is automatically copied to the config path on first run